Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 > PyTorch only accepts mini-batches as input, hence it accepts 4 dimensional tensors of shape torch.size([ Batch_size, Num_channels, Hight, Width ]), therfore to pass a single image you should use the `unsqueeze()` method mentioned above, it allows you to add an extra dimension of 1 to the batch axis of the tensor shape `t.unsqueeze(dim=0)`.

 <br />
-You can find the complete code for this post in the following [jupyter notebook](https://github.com/Manal-elai/Blog-jupyter-notebooks-/blob/master/Pytorch%20post.ipynb).
+You can find the complete code for this post in the following [jupyter notebook](https://github.com/Manal-elaidouni/Blog-jupyter-notebooks-/blob/master/Pytorch_post.ipynb).

 ## Conclusion

-This was an introductory post to Pytorch where we learned about torch packages, tensors and how does automatic differentiation in Pytorch work, we also built an effortless classifier that achieved a 96% accuracy on testing data, we learned as well how to track the input tensor dimension for deeper understanding of what happens inside the network which makes debugging easier.
+This was an introductory post to Pytorch where we learned about torch packages, tensors and how does automatic differentiation work, we also built an effortless classifier that achieved a 96% accuracy on testing data, we learned as well how to track the input tensor dimension for deeper understanding of what happens inside the network which makes debugging easier.

 If you want to learn more about Pytorch, I highly advise checking the [Pytorch official ](https://pytorch.org/tutorials/) tutorials for multiple CV, NLP, generative and RL applications.
-Remember we learn by doing so to try to run the notebooks and reproduce them in Google Colab.
+Remember we learn by doing so try to run the notebooks and reproduce them in Google Colab.